Other Payment Methods (including online secure pay)

 Yellow Jackets (Buzzes like a bee)

-German Yellow Jackets are often mistaken for bees, due to the fact that they buzz like a bee.
+German Yellow Jackets are often mistaken for bees because they buzz like bees.
+Unlike a honeybee, which stings only once, a yellow jacket can sting repeatedly and the colonies are annual.
 They belong to a group of social wasps that cooperate to build and defend their queen and colony.
-They are also the uninvited guests at picnics who get into soda cans.

 Aerial Yellow Jackets nest in trees, shrubs, under decks, or high in the eaves, their nest is very visible and easy to identify; a "football" or upside down teardrop-shaped nest constructed from gray paper with a single hole on the bottom.